pbatard/EfiFs/README.md

   ```
   build -a AARCH64 -b RELEASE -t VS2017 -p EfiFsPkg/EfiFsPkg.dsc
   ```
-* A Windows script to build all the drivers for all architectures, using EDK2 + VS2017 is also provided as `edk2_build_all_drivers.cmd`.
+* A Windows script to build the drivers, using EDK2 with VS2017 is also provided as `edk2_build_drivers.cmd`.

 ## Testing